Mon - Fri 08.30 - 18.00

 Andrew is the Wales & Chester Circuit Representative on the Gray’s Inn Barrister’s Committee.
 He is also a representative on the Bar Council Committee that is looking into GFS reform.
 He believes passionately in the provision of legal aid and has played leading roles in opposition to Legal Aid cuts.

 Leading Counsel in R v R where the Crown and co-defendant, (a practicing solicitor) were represented by Silk and Juniors.
 Secured an acquittal following a successful dismissal argument in an international money laundering case that had taken 6 years to come to trial.

-In September he is due to represent a client facing multiple Human Trafficking allegations.
+In September Andrew is due to represent a client facing multiple Human Trafficking allegations.

 Andrew achieved the first acquittal in “Operation Dino” which involved 89 Defendants who were charged in a well-publicised case known as “Cash for Crash” and involved conspiracies to defraud.
 The Crown ultimately convicted 87 of the Defendants.

 Andrew’s client in a double handed murder ran cut throat.
 He was acquitted of murder but convicted of Manslaughter.
 The co accused was convicted of murder.

 Andrew’s client in a long case at Southwark Crown Court was acquitted of conspiracy to defraud the DWP of almost £1 million.